-All adult fall Chinook salmon recovered at PRH, in the Hanford Reach sport fishery, and in the stream surveys are sampled for the presence of coded-wire tags to maximize the precision of estimates generated from these data.

-Representative otolith samples by survey type were randomly selected for processing to estimate origin by age class.
+All adult fall Chinook salmon recovered at PRH, in the Hanford Reach sport fishery, and in the stream surveys were sampled for the presence of CWT to maximize the precision of estimates generated from these data.
+Representative otolith samples by survey type were randomly selected as a sub-sample for processing to estimate origin by age class if numbers allowed.
 In some cases, all otolith samples for a survey type were processed if the sampling rate provided relatively low numbers of otoliths collected or if there was a need for higher precision or accuracy.
-During return year 2015, randomly selected sub-samples of otoliths collected from the PRH volunteer trap and volunteer broodstock were submitted for processing.
-The methodologies for selecting otolith sub-samples have differed between return years.
+During return year 2016, randomly selected sub-samples of otoliths collected from the PRH volunteer trap and volunteer broodstock were submitted for processing.
+The methodologies for selecting otolith sub-samples have differed between return years as field methods changed and as new analyses facilitated improvements in approaches.
 In general, we randomly selected otoliths from various survey types to obtain roughly 120 otoliths for each age and gender.
 In some cases, all otoliths were submitted for stratified groups (age/gender) when specific age classes contain less than 100 samples.
 For example, typically all samples of age-5 and 6 fish were submitted because of the low number of fish represented in the field collected sample.
-The stratified sub-sample size refinement process is described in Richards and Pearsons 2014.
-The sub-sample groups often included coded-wire tagged fish recovered within the biological sample.
+The stratified sub-sample size refinement process is described in Richards and Pearsons (2014).
+The sub-sample groups often included fish possessing a CWT within the biological sample which increased the number of fish sampled for origin with no additional cost.